Psychiatrists in Lake Oswego, OR

 Welcome to Verdant Path Mental Health—where Compassionate Care meets Innovative Solutions.
 As a Psychiatric Mental Health Nurse Practitioner (PMHNP) in Oregon, I am committed to helping individuals navigate life's challenges with compassionate, evidence-based care.
 I provide medication management and personalized treatment plans for anxiety, depression, ADHD, PTSD, and other mental health concerns.
 My collaborative approach empowers clients to take an active role in their healing.
 Whether you need medication support or a fresh perspective, I’m here to help you move forward.

-Hello and a warm welcome!
-In my 18-year career, I have worked with quite literally thousands of different patients with a variety of different mental health problems and diagnoses and a wide variety of issues, including neurological problems like TBIs, POTS/ dysautonomia, and vestibulopathies.
+In my 19-year career, I have partnered with thousands of individual patients with a variety of different mental health problems and diagnoses, including those with neurological problems.
 My patients want up-to-date information and a clinician who is constantly educating herself.
 I hear from patients that they often feel rushed by their provider visits; in my practice, I nurture our relationship and take my time.
 A typical encounter with me is a full hour.
 I strive to know and to understand you.
+Lasting healing requires scientific engagement and radical compassion.

-Hello and a warm welcome!
-In my 18-year career, I have worked with quite literally thousands of different patients with a variety of different mental health problems and diagnoses and a wide variety of issues, including neurological problems like TBIs, POTS/ dysautonomia, and vestibulopathies.
+In my 19-year career, I have partnered with thousands of individual patients with a variety of different mental health problems and diagnoses, including those with neurological problems.
 My patients want up-to-date information and a clinician who is constantly educating herself.
 I hear from patients that they often feel rushed by their provider visits; in my practice, I nurture our relationship and take my time.
 A typical encounter with me is a full hour.
 I strive to know and to understand you.
+Lasting healing requires scientific engagement and radical compassion.

 My name is Jake, and I'm a board-certified psychiatric mental health nurse practitioner dedicated to providing personalized, holistic, and expert mental health care.
 I believe in truly understanding your unique story and experiences to offer not only the most effective treatment but also empathetic support as your advocate.
 It would be my privilege to earn your trust and collaborate with you on your journey towards improved mental well-being.